-If there is no regulation or recognized standard or guidance note etc about the hazard then a person may choose any appropriate way to manage exposure to the risk.
+If there is no regulation or code of practice about the hazard then a person may choose any appropriate way to manage exposure to the risk.
 However, the person can fulfill its workplace health and safety obligations only if it takes reasonable precautions, and exercises proper diligence.